iguntur/del-symlinks/README.md

 	Type: `boolean`<br>
 	Default: `false`

-	See symlinks what would be deleted instead deleting
+	See symlinks what would be deleted instead of deleting
 	```js
 	delSymlinks(['/home/guntur/*', '/home/guntur/.*'], { dryRun: true }).then(symlinks => {
 		console.log('Symlinks that would be deleted:\n', symlinks.join('\n'));